Thulium: Occurrence

 The element is never found in nature in pure form, but it is found in small quantities in minerals with other rare earths.
 Thulium is often found with minerals containing yttrium and gadolinium.
 In particular, thulium occurs in the mineral gadolinite.
-However, like many other lanthanides, thulium also occurs in the minerals monazite, xenotime, and euxenite.
+Like many other lanthanides, thulium also occurs in the minerals monazite, xenotime, and euxenite.
 Thulium has not been found in prevalence over the other rare earths in any mineral yet.
-Its abundance in the Earth's crust is 0.5 mg/kg by weight and 50 parts per billion by moles.
+Its abundance in the Earth's crust is 0.5 mg/kg by weight.

 Thulium makes up approximately 0.5 parts per million of soil, although this value can range from 0.4 to 0.8 parts per million.
 Thulium makes up 250 parts per quadrillion of seawater.
 In the Solar System, thulium exists in concentrations of 200 parts per trillion by weight and 1 part per trillion by moles.
 Thulium ore occurs most commonly in China.
-However, Australia, Brazil, Greenland, India, Tanzania, and the United States also have large reserves of thulium.
-Total reserves of thulium are approximately 100,000 tonnes.
+Australia, Brazil, Greenland, India, Tanzania, and the United States also have large reserves of thulium.
+In 2001, the total world reserves of thulium were approximately 100,000 tonnes.
 Thulium is the least abundant lanthanide on Earth except for the radioactive promethium.

 Production

 Thulium is principally extracted from monazite ores (~0.007% thulium) found in river sands, through ion exchange.
 Newer ion-exchange and solvent-extraction techniques have led to easier separation of the rare earths, which has yielded much lower costs for thulium production.
 The principal sources today are the ion adsorption clays of southern China.
 In these, where about two-thirds of the total rare-earth content is yttrium, thulium is about 0.5% (or about tied with lutetium for rarity).

 The metal can be isolated through reduction of its oxide with lanthanum metal or by calcium reduction in a closed container.
 None of thulium's natural compounds are commercially important.
-Approximately 50 tonnes per year of thulium oxide are produced.
+In 2001, approximately 50 tonnes per year of thulium oxide were produced.
 In 1996, thulium oxide cost US$20 per gram, and in 2005, 99%-pure thulium metal powder cost US$70 per gram.

 Applications

 Lasers

-Holmium-chromium-thulium triple-doped yttrium aluminum garnet (Ho:Cr:Tm:YAG, or Ho,Cr,Tm:YAG) is an active laser medium material with high efficiency.
-It lases at 2080 nm in the Infra-Red and is widely used in military applications, medicine, and meteorology.
+Holmium-chromium-thulium triple-doped yttrium aluminium garnet (Ho:Cr:Tm:YAG, or Ho,Cr,Tm:YAG) is an active laser medium material with high efficiency.
+It lases at 2080 nm in the infrared and is widely used in military applications, medicine, and meteorology.
 Single-element thulium-doped YAG (Tm:YAG) lasers operate at 2010 nm.
 The wavelength of thulium-based lasers is very efficient for superficial ablation of tissue, with minimal coagulation depth in air or in water.
 This makes thulium lasers attractive for laser-based surgery.